 You will need the following ingredients to make this Peanut Butter Turkey Meatballs recipe (see recipe card for quantities): Ground Turkey, Peanut Butter, Light Brown Sugar, Garlic Cloves, Fresh Ginger Root, Soy Sauce and Cooking oil.

-🥣 How do I make these Peanut Butter Turkey Meatballs
+🥣 How do I make Peanut Butter Turkey Meatballs

 In a bowl, combine the ground turkey, peanut butter, brown sugar, garlic, ginger and soy sauce.